Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 `*	*	Z39BRGKSRW	com.politepix.OffcutsCam.Extension (1.0/1)	Extension	[activated enabled]`

-If you haven't already done so, build and run `/Applications/OffcutsCam.app` and press the "uninstall" button to uninstall your previous version of the extension.
+If you haven't already done so, build and run `/Applications/OffcutsCam.app` and press the **`uninstall button to uninstall your previous version of the extension.
 Now `systemextensionsctl list` will look like this:

 `		Z39BRGKSRW	com.politepix.OffcutsCam.Extension (1.0/1)	Extension	[terminated waiting to uninstall on reboot]`